bronwynbutcher/plant_ddRAD/README.md

 # plant_ddRAD

-Stacks analysis of the plant ddRAD performed for Kaushik Narasimhan See stacks_analysis.md for descrption of analysis
+Stacks analysis of the plant ddRAD performed for Kaushik Narasimhan

+See [stacks_analysis.md] ./stacks_analysis.md for description of analysis